Buying guide for roller skates

-Some roller skates can be used for longer trips and transportation while others are well-suitable for dancing and disco.
+Some roller skates can be used for longer trips and transportation, while others are well-suited for dancing and disco.

 The hardness of a wheel is specified by the durometer scale that goes from 0-100A.
 The closer you are to 100, the harder the wheels will be.

 - Harder wheels provide a longer lifespan, but less grip and shock absorption.

 - Softer wheels provide better grip and shock absorption, but a shorter lifespan.

 It is important that you treat the bearings well to ensure that your quad skates perform their best.
 This means:

 - Avoid water and moist as much as possible.

 It is usually not important to pay that much attention to bearings when buying roller quad skates, since you rarely reach a speed high enough to affect which rating of ABEC bearings you should have.

 If you wish to get into more details with bearings, you can read our guide Buying bearings.

 Roller skates are available as hard-boots / hard-shells or as soft-boots / soft-shells.